-When dealing with short term price fluctuations or the lack thereof the use of options is a great strategy.
-When you are more of a long-term investor the use of options finds less of a place in your trading.
-There are LEAPS (Long Term Equity Anticipation Security) are options that have longer maturities than your standard options.
+When dealing with short-term price fluctuations or the lack thereof, the use of options is a grand strategy.
+When you are more of a long-term investor, the use of options finds less of a place in your trading.
+There are LEAPS (Long-Term Equity Anticipation Security) are options that have longer maturities than your standard options.
 LEAPS trade like a standard option but have maturities out to three-years.
 These options can be used by the longer term investor who thinks the price may rise (buying calls) or price may fall (buying puts).
-However, one of the advantages of being a longer term investors is the collection of dividends which is lost when trading options.
+However, one of the advantages of being a longer-term investors is the collection of dividends which is lost when trading options.
 Option holders do not get to collect dividends.

 What Is The Wheel Trade